Tag Archives: operating room

 • 35 patients (7%) required both OR and IR; the majority had pelvic fractures (77%), the rest had liver lacerations

 Sounds good so far!
 But we need some more data.
 Unfortunately, there’s not a lot of it yet.
-A Japanese group described their experience with treating patients in OR then IR, vs a “hybrid procedure.”
+A Japanese group described their experience treating patients in OR then IR, versus a “hybrid procedure.”
 This did not involve the use of a true hybrid OR.
-They moved a C-arm fluoroscopy unit into an OR and part of the procedure was carried out by an interventional radiologist.
+They moved a C-arm fluoroscopy unit into an OR, and part of the procedure was carried out by an interventional radiologist.

 And the factoids: